ericallenpaul/IdentityFramework/README.md

 Fix startup -- add using statement

 Scaffold identity into the web project, right-click on the project > Add > New Scaffolded Item.
 From the left pane of the Add Scaffold dialog, select Identity > ADD.
-In the ADD Identity dialog, select all options.
+In the ADD Identity dialog, select "override all files".
-Select your existing layout page ~/Pages/Shared/_Layout.cshtml Select the exsiting Data context class (ApplicationDbContext).
-Select ADD.
+Select the Data context class from the .Service project (ApplicationDbContext).
+Click the ADD button.
+This will create all of the pages need to allow a user to register and login.

 Add Appsettings.Production.json